sghoseWI/DisclosUR/site_container/README.txt

 static - Location for all CSS styling files that link to HTML templates

-templates - Location for all Django view templates that connect to
+templates - Location for all Django view templates that connect to CSS static files

 opencorp_officer_query.py - sam